pwnjack/gulpfile-bower/README.md

     sudo npm install gulp

-again, so it will update to the latest gulp version
+again, so it will update to the latest gulp version.

 Commands
 ========